yusefali24/INST377/README.md

-INST377 Dynamic Web Applications (Fall 2017)
+INST377 Dynamic Web Applications (Fall 2018)
 ==============
-Myeong Lee, iSchool, University of Maryland
+Donal Heidenblad, iSchool, University of Maryland
 --------------

 This repo provides course materials about Git for the INST 377 class.